 National Prescription Drug Take Back Day to Remove Unneeded Prescriptions, Prevent Addiction

-WASHINGTON, DC – The Drug Enforcement Administration will host its 24th National Prescription Drug Take Back Day on Saturday, April 22, from 10 a.m. to 2 p.m.
-This event offers anonymous disposal of unneeded medications at more than 4,000 local drop-off locations nationwide.
+NEW ORLEANS – The Drug Enforcement Administration will host its 25th National Prescription Drug Take Back Day from 10 a.m. to 2 p.m. on Saturday, October 28.
+The free event offers anonymous disposal of unneeded medications at more than 4,000 drop-off locations nationwide.

 For more than a decade, Take Back Day has helped Americans easily rid their homes of unneeded medications—those that are old, unwanted, or expired.
-These medications can be a gateway to addiction, and have helped fuel the opioid epidemic.
-According to a report published by the Substance Abuse and Mental Health Services Administration (SAMHSA), a majority of people who use a prescription medication for a nonmedical purpose obtained that medication from a family member or friend.
+These medications can be a gateway to addiction and have helped fuel the opioid epidemic.
+A majority of people who use a prescription medication for a nonmedical purpose obtained it from a family member or friend, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

-The Centers for Disease Control and Prevention estimates that in the United States, 107,735 American lives were lost to drug poisoning between August 2021 and August 2022.
+The Centers for Disease Control and Prevention estimates 107,735 American lives were lost to drug poisoning in the U.S. between August 2021 and August 2022.

-A location finder and partner toolbox are available at www.DEATakeBack.com for easy reference to nearby collection sites.
-Beyond DEA’s Take Back Day, there are also opportunities to regularly and safely dispose of unneeded medications at close to 15,000 pharmacies, hospitals, and businesses working to help clean out medicine cabinets throughout the year.
+A location finder and partner toolbox are available at www.DEATakeBack.com.
+Beyond DEA’s Take Back Day, there are also opportunities to regularly and safely dispose of unneeded medications at close to 15,000 pharmacies, hospitals, and businesses throughout the year.
 In addition, many police departments provide year-round drop boxes.